ryanstrattic/server-setup/README.md

-# Backup all files and database to another server, via RSync
+# Backup all files and database to another server, via RSync (completed from this server, to avoid external server having access to production)

 # Login as root - MOVE TO BEFORE CHANGING ACCOUNTS
 	ssh-keygen -t rsa -b 4096 -C "your_email@example.com"